Config

 - Inherit

-for most cases - If you build the config manually (e.g. via Pydantic), imlement the
+AppConfigto extend, uselhl_read_configto load config, then set config vialhl_set_configfor most cases - If you build the config manually (e.g. via Pydantic), imlement the

-interface. - Call
+IAppConfiginterface. - Call

-to access the config anywhere. - Sensitive values should go into environment variables.
+lhl_get_configto access the config anywhere. - Sensitive values should go into environment variables.

 - Use CLI arguments for fast, local overrides, for example, debugging.